Vice President of Indonesia: Suharto era

+Reform era

 With Suharto's fall in May 1998 and Habibie's accession to the presidency, the vice presidency once again became vacant.
 In October 1999, Megawati Sukarnoputri was elected as vice president and the office began to gain significance.
 Megawati was delegated genuine tasks to do and in 2000, she even became responsible for the day-to-day running of the government.

 During the 2001 MPR Annual Session, it was finally decided that from 2004 onwards, the vice president, together with the president, would directly be elected by the people.
 The substantial role that the vice presidency was to have was evident in the way in which the 2004 presidential candidates chose their running mates.
 Jusuf Kalla subsequently became Indonesia's first directly elected vice president.